geonetwork/geonetwork/docs/manual/docs/index.md

     ---

-    Authentication passing between GN5 and GN5 via the proxy gateway.
+    Integrating GN5 and GN4 via the proxy gateway.
 </div>